cloud-ark/kubeplus/README.md

 KubePlus provides controls to set per-namespace resource quotas.
 It also monitors usage of CPU, memory, storage, and network traffic at the application instance level.
 The collected metrics are available in different formats and can be pulled into Prometheus for historical usage tracking.

 ### Upgrades
 A new version of an application can be deployed by updating the application Helm chart under the existing Kubernetes API or registering the new chart under a new Kubernetes API.
-If the existing Kubernetes API object is updated, KubePlus will deploy the new application instances using the new version of the application Helm chart.
+If the existing Kubernetes API object is updated, KubePlus will update all the running application instances (helm releases) to the new version of the application Helm chart.

 ### Customization
 The spec properties of the Kubernetes API wrapping the application Helm chart are the fields defined in the chart’s values.yaml file.
 Application deployments can be customized by specifying different values for these spec properties.